-When you create a new scene, the TB_sceneCreated script automatically sets the scene length to 60 frames and adds one of each of the following modules: drawing element, composite, display and write.
+When you create a new scene, the TB\sceneCreated script automatically sets the scene length to 60 frames and adds one of each of the following nodes: drawing element, composite, display and write.

 You can find the script in the Script Editor window.